mvuorre/heterogeneity-uncertainty/README.md

-# On investigating heterogeneity in psychological phenomena
+# Communicating causal effect heterogeneity

 - Matti Vuorre (mjvuorre@uvt.nl)
 - Matthew Kay
 - Niall Bolger

-Source of *On investigating heterogeneity in psychological phenomena* (Vuorre, Kay, Bolger, in prep).
-Repo at <https://github.com/mvuorre/heterogeneity-uncertainty>, archived at [todo insert Zenodo DOI].
+Source of *Communicating causal effect heterogeneity* (Vuorre, Kay, Bolger, in prep).
+Repo at <https://github.com/mvuorre/heterogeneity-uncertainty>.

 ## Reproduce / contribute

-The source code is written in R Markdown.
+The source code is written in R as a Quarto document.
 Steps to reproduce the manuscript:

 1. Clone the contents of this repository (e.g. bash: `git clone https://github.com/mvuorre/heterogeneity-uncertainty.git`)
 2. Run `make` in `/heterogeneity-uncertainty/`